elliejs/Willump/README.md

     </a>
 </p>

+# New in Willump 1.3.0
+Willump now handles authentication tokens with '=' inside them!
+Woo!

 # New in Willump 1.2.6
 ## Nunu: The server that translates Yeti to English
 Read the [Nunu](https://github.com/elliejs/Willump/blob/main/tutorial/nunu.md) readme and get started with your League of Legends webapp today!